launchableinc/cli/docs/features/insights/flaky-tests.md

 The **flakiness score** for a test represents the probability that a test _fails_ but eventually _passes_ if you run it repeatedly.

 For example, let's say you have a test called `myTest1` which has a flakiness score of 0.1.
-If you run this test fails in 10 different commits, in 1 out of 10 commits, that failure is not a true failure.
-If you run that test repeatedly, it eventually _passes__.
+This means that if this test failed against 10 different commits, in 1 of those 10 commits, that failure was not a true failure.
+If you run that test repeatedly, it eventually _passes_.
 This test is slightly flaky.

 Similarly, another test called `myTest2` has a flakiness score of 0.9.
-If you see this test fails in 10 different commits, in 9 out of 10 commits you will see a false failure that retry will yield a _passing_ result.
+If this test failed against 10 different commits, in 9 out of those 10 commits, you saw a false failure that retry will yield a _passing_ result.
 That test is very flaky and should be fixed.

 ### Total duration